YashSiddhpura/Projects-C-Language-/README.md

  Description: The provided C program implements a simple Rock-Paper-Scissors game where the user competes against the computer.
 This game allows for repeated play until the user decides to exit, providing an engaging way to play Rock-Paper-Scissors against the computer.</p>
 <br>

-<p>Note : Run all the above codes in " Geany ".<br> All the above mentioned projects area executing well without any errors. </p>
+<p>Note : Run all the above codes in " Geany ".<br> All the above mentioned projects are executing well without any errors. </p>